OldBoyCoder/openPER/README.md

 - Part, hopefully self-explanatory
 - Cliche, there are times when an individual part on one diagram can be further decomposed.
 A diagram showing the parts making up the part is clalled a cliche.
 Cliches are often shared between vehicles, brake calipers are a common example.

+Sitting alongside this hierarchy is filtering.
+When you bought a 2012 Punto, you bought a specific model with particular features.
+The ePer database holds details of the standard features for the sold versions of a vehicle so although the Barchetta only has a single model and a single catalogue there are about twenty what you could call variants.
+EPer then holds details for that variant such as the engine type and model version.
+Depending on the vehicle it may also contain information about what extras were standard for that variant.

+Alongside this model specific information, there is also VIN specific information.
+For certain vehciles ePer holds the specific features for a particular VIN.
+So while you may have bought a base model without ABS, you may have paid extra for it so the information held against a particular VIN overrides generic model information.
+Note that not all (~25%) of vehicles have this greater level of detail.
+Barchettas for instance don't so we can't tell what a particular VINs specification is.

+OpenPer uses model (via the SINCOM code) and specific vehicle (via the VIN) data to filter what diagrams and what parts on diagrams are shown.